Bankia stock tumbles after new shares hit market

 Bankia Chairman Jose Ignacio Goirigolzarri remains positive, saying last week the stock price should eventually settle at around 0.7 to 0.8 euros, a valuation in line with those of Spanish peers which all have a share price of between 0.7 to 0.8 times their book value.

-Bankia should benefit from the clean-up of its property business, a strategy to sell non-core assets and a likely comeback within Spain's blue-chip IBEX 35 index.
+Bankia should benefit from the clean-up of its property business, a strategy to sell non-core assets and a likely comeback within Spain's blue-chip IBEX 35 index .IBEX.

-The lender agreed on Friday to sell City National Bank of Florida to Chilean bank BCI for $883 million (584.5 million pounds), booking 180 million euros of net capital gains and generating 30 basis points of core capital.
+The lender agreed on Friday to sell City National Bank of Florida to Chilean bank BCI BCI.SN for $883 million, booking 180 million euros of net capital gains and generating 30 basis points of core capital.

-It could also raise several billion euros from the sale of stakes in air carrier International Airlines Group, Spanish utility Iberdrola and Spain's biggest insurer Mapfre.
+It could also raise several billion euros from the sale of stakes in air carrier International Airlines Group (ICAG.L), Spanish utility Iberdrola (IBE.MC) and Spain's biggest insurer Mapfre (MAP.MC). ($1 = 0.7734 euros)

 (Additional reporting by Sonya Dowsett; Editing by David Cowell, David Holmes and Peter Graff)